mz-mc/website/content/english/team/amanda-mu.md

   as provides financial and administrative management to support efficiency across all MZMC workflows.
-Since joining MZMC in 2019, Amanda has helped coordinate marketing promotions and organize webinars for key clients in government, industry associations, and the technology service provider sectors.
+Since joining MZMC in 2019, Amanda has helped coordinate marketing promotions and organize webinars for key clients in government, industry associations, and the fresh produce technology sectors.
   Her communication skills and attention to detail inspire confidence and never fail to uphold MZMC's high standards for excellence.
 Amanda received her bachelor’s degree in Social and Labor Security from Shanghai Sanda University.
 weight: 20
 ---